-- Used to Be a Sweet Kid: Zuko, while a bit impulsive and impatient, thanks his uncle for allowing him into the war chamber and speaks out against sacrificing soldiers lives in order to achieve victory, which leads to the events that resulted in his banishment.
+- Used to Be a Sweet Kid: Zuko, while a bit impulsive and impatient, was very patriotic and thanks his uncle for allowing him into the war chamber, and speaks out against sacrificing soldiers' lives in order to achieve victory, which ultimately leads to his banishment.

 - "Well Done, Son" Guy: The true reason for Zuko's desperation to capture Aang becomes clear.

-- Whole Episode Flashback: This episode feature many flashbacks from the life of both Zuko and Aang.
+- Whole Episode Flashback: This episode features many flashbacks from the lives of both Zuko and Aang.

 - Wizard Beard: The elderly general who questions Bujing's plan, and one of the unnamed Air Nomad monks each have a particularly impressive one.

 - Would Hurt a Child: Fire Lord Ozai was already established to be a warmongering dictator, but this episode really spikes his level of villainy to a more personal level by revealing that he scarred his own son, who was 13 years old at that time.